Afghan Civil War (1992–1996): Jamiat-e Islami

-Jamiat-e Islami (‘Islamic Society’) was a political party of ethnic Tajiks, and included one of the strongest mujahideen militias in Afghanistan since 1979.
+Jamiat was a political party of ethnic Tajiks, and included one of the strongest mujahideen militias in Afghanistan since 1979.
 Its military wing was commanded by Ahmad Shah Massoud.
-During the Soviet–Afghan War, his role as a powerful mujahideen insurgent leader earned him the nickname of "Lion of Panjshir" (شیر پنجشیر) among his followers as he successfully resisted the Soviets from taking Panjshir Valley.
+As a powerful mujahideen leader during the Soviet–Afghan War, he successfully resisted the Soviets from taking Panjshir Valley.
 In 1992 he signed the Peshawar Accord, a peace and power-sharing agreement, in the post-communist Islamic State of Afghanistan, and was so appointed as the Minister of Defense as well as the government's main military commander.
-His militia fought to defend the capital Kabul against militias led by Gulbuddin Hekmatyar and other warlords who were bombing the city—and eventually the Taliban, who started to lay siege to the capital in January 1995 after the city had seen fierce fighting with at least 60,000 civilians killed.
+His militia fought to defend the capital Kabul against militias led by Hekmatyar and other warlords who were bombing the city—and eventually the Taliban, who started to lay siege to the capital in January 1995 after the city had seen fierce fighting with at least 60,000 civilians killed.

 Hezb-e Islami Khalis

-Hezb-e Islami Khalis was an Afghan political movement under Mohammad Yunus Khalis, who separated from Gulbuddin Hekmatyar's Hezb-e Islami and formed his own resistance group in 1979.
+Hezb-e Islami Khalis was an Afghan political movement under Mohammad Yunus Khalis, who separated from Hezb-e Islami Gulbuddin and formed his own resistance group in 1979.
 After the fall of the Communist regime in 1992, Khalis participated in the Islamic Interim Government.
 He was a member of the Leadership Council (Shura-ye Qiyaadi), but held no other official post.
 Instead of moving to Kabul, he chose to remain in Nangarhar.
 His party controlled major parts of this politically and strategically important province.
 The Taliban brought Nangarhar under their control in September 1996 and Khalis was supportive of the Taliban movement and had a close relationship with its commanders.